rsimpsonn/name-matching-alg/README.md

 Assignment during internship at Acorns.

 Use pip ($ pip install rosette_api) to install the Rosette API.

-Run with Python3 in command line.
+Run script with Python3 in command line.

 Script will request a CSV file structured with rows of Full Names, last 4 of SSNs and optional emails.
 See example data.csv.